 Preliminary assumptions

-This page does not guide you on creating an entire messaging app.
-However, the code sample below includes some of the things your app should already have before you start to support messaging with Android Auto.
+This page does not guide you in creating an entire messaging app.
+The following code sample includes some of the things your app needs before you start to support messaging with Android Auto:

 data class YourAppConversation(